jokedurnez/validating-fmri/_episodes/02-rest_fmri.md

 - "Being able to extract time series from an atlas."
 keypoints:
 - "Using an atlas, we can extract time series data from a resting state fMRI."
+- "Using those time series, we can estimate the functional connectivity (correlation) between parts of the brain."
 ---

 ### Recap: what is functional connectivity?